hathibelagal-dev/instantpolyglot/docs/eng/Spanish.md

 | 3pl masc | ellos | los/les | ellos |
 | 3pl fem | ellas | las/les | ellas |

-Note: The use of "vosotros/as" is primarily limited to Spain; most of Latin America uses "ustedes" for both formal and informal plural "you".
+Note: The use of “vosotros/as” is primarily limited to Spain; most of Latin America uses “ustedes” for both formal and informal plural “you”.

 Examples:
 - **Yo hablo español.** (I speak Spanish.)